kmcos/kmcos/doc/source/installation/installation.rst

 There is more than one way to get required dependencies.
 MacPorts was previously tested and worked.

+As of 2022,

+Needed to use Ubuntu 20.04 (Using Ubuntu 22 did not work).

+Guest additions was not working on the mac.

+1) Needed to find Virtual Box with finder, right click on the Virtual Box application, show files / show contents, needed to find the VirtualBox.iso file, copy it out to a regular MacOS directory.
+2) Perl was not working:
+sudo apt-get update
+sudo apt-get install build-essential gcc make perl dkms

+That worked, then rebooted Ubuntu.

+3) bash autorun.sh

 #.
 Get MacPorts
     Search for MacPorts online, you'll need to install Xcode in the process